 Long-term care facilities shall not condition admission or return to the facility on COVID-19 testing, COVID-19 test results or COVID-19 vaccination status.
 If a test is not performed before hospital discharge, the long-term care facility should test the resident upon admission.
 Awaiting the test results should not delay an individual's discharge from the hospital to the long-term care facility.
-It is DPH's expectation that long-term care facilities will vaccinate any admitted resident who is not fully vaccinated, is eligible for COVID-19 vaccine and consents to vaccination.
+It is DPH's expectation that long-term care facilities will vaccinate any admitted resident who is not fully vaccinated or has not received a booster dose, who is eligible for COVID-19 vaccine or booster and consents to vaccination.

-Newly admitted or readmitted residents to a long-term care facility or residents returning from any setting outside of the facility who are fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered from COVID-19 within the previous three months do not need to quarantine if they are asymptomatic.
-Newly admitted or readmitted residents who are not recovered from COVID-19 within the previous three months, or are not fully vaccinated, and are asymptomatic should be placed in quarantine in a private room or, if unavailable, in a room with another resident who is recovered (less than three months from infection) or recovered (ever) and fully vaccinated.
-A test-abbreviated strict quarantine following current DPH guidance: Information and Guidance for Persons in Quarantine due to COVID-19 | Mass.gov, is acceptable, with an additional negative test on day 7 recommended, before release from quarantine on day 8.
+Newly admitted or readmitted residents to a long-term care facility or residents returning from any setting outside of the facility who are fully vaccinated (14 days or more since their final dose in the vaccine series) and have received their booster dose do not need to quarantine if they are asymptomatic.
+Newly admitted or readmitted residents who are not fully vaccinated and have not received their booster dose, and are asymptomatic should be placed in quarantine in a private room or, if unavailable, in a room with another resident who is fully vaccinated and has received a booster dose.
+Residents should quarantine following current DPH guidance: Information and Guidance for Persons in Quarantine due to COVID-19 | Mass.gov.
+Residents should receive an additional negative test on day 5 or later, before release from quarantine on day 6.
 Testing all newly admitted residents for COVID-19 regardless of vaccination status is still recommended.
 Long-term care facilities may use BinaxNOW test kits to perform admission testing.